Updated July 12, 2025

 - Vulnerability scanning: Using automated tools to identify known vulnerabilities in the target system or network.

-Once the initial components of penetration testing are completed, the ethical hackers move on to the next phase: exploitation.
-This phase involves attempting to exploit the identified vulnerabilities to gain unauthorized access to the target system or network.
-The goal is to determine the extent to which an attacker could potentially compromise the organization’s security.
+Once the initial components of penetration testing are completed, ethical hackers move on to the next phase: exploitation.
+This phase exploits the identified vulnerabilities to gain unauthorized access to the target system or network.
+The goal is to determine how much an attacker could compromise the organization’s security.

 During the exploitation phase, the ethical hackers use various techniques, such as social engineering, to trick employees into revealing sensitive information or granting unauthorized access.
 They may also employ advanced hacking techniques, such as buffer overflow attacks or SQL injection, to exploit software vulnerabilities and gain control over the target system.

 After successfully exploiting the vulnerabilities, the ethical hackers document their findings and provide detailed reports to the organization.
-These reports include a comprehensive analysis of the vulnerabilities discovered, the potential impact of these vulnerabilities, and recommendations for remediation.
+These reports include a comprehensive analysis of the vulnerabilities discovered, their potential impact, and recommendations for remediation.

 Black Box Penetration Testing

 Black box testing is a popular approach to penetration testing where the tester has no prior knowledge about the target system or network.
-This mirrors the perspective of an external attacker who has no internal information about the organization.
+This mirrors the perspective of an external attacker without internal information about the organization.
 The objective is to simulate a real-world attack scenario and evaluate the system’s ability to withstand such attacks.

 Defining Black Box Testing

-In black box testing, the ethical hacker has no access to internal documentation, source code, or any other privileged information about the target system.
+In black box testing, the ethical hacker cannot access internal documentation, source code, or any other privileged information about the target system.
 They rely solely on publicly available information and their knowledge of common attack vectors.
-This approach allows testers to assess the system’s external defenses and identify potential vulnerabilities that could be exploited by attackers.
+This approach allows testers to assess the system’s external defenses and identify potential vulnerabilities attackers could exploit.

-Once the initial reconnaissance phase is complete, the ethical hacker begins the process of identifying vulnerabilities.
+Once the initial reconnaissance phase is complete, the ethical hacker begins identifying vulnerabilities.
 This involves systematically testing different attack vectors, such as SQL injection, cross-site scripting (XSS), and remote code execution.
 The tester leverages their knowledge of common vulnerabilities and exploits to probe the system for weaknesses.

 Throughout the testing process, the ethical hacker meticulously documents their findings.
 This includes detailing the steps taken, the vulnerabilities discovered, and any potential impact they could have on the target system.
-This documentation serves as a valuable resource for the organization to understand the security gaps and prioritize remediation efforts.
+This documentation is a valuable resource for the organization to understand the security gaps and prioritize remediation efforts.

 Pros and Cons of Black Box Testing